Key Music Center

 With more than 100,000 lessons taught the award winning Key Music Center offers experience, fun, and results.
 We are the only teaching studio in Atlanta to offer a free music assessment for children under 15 years old.
 This allows us to put the student on the best path based on their test results and saves parents money and increases the the students chances of success.
 "There is a difference between a great musician and a great teacher," explains the studio's music director Bill Realbuto, "and we only hire instructors that are both."
 Our teachers have a passion for what they do.
 That inspires the students and makes teaching so much fun.

 Years in business13

 Number of employees7

-I have had many teachers along the way.
+- How did you get started doing this type of work?I have had many teachers along the way.
 Some good and some not so good.
 I noticed that the most teachers and teaching studios were using the same methods that have been used for the past 200 years.
 I knew that students deserved better results for the practice time they put in and studies the differences between average students and the most successful.
 It wasn't talent that separated them, but other simple factors.
 With that study and experience over the past 20 years, I was able to increase student success rates and progress to above average levels.

-I wish parents knew that there is a difference between a great musician and a great teacher.
+- What questions should customers think through before talking to professionals about their project?I wish parents knew that there is a difference between a great musician and a great teacher.
 With the internet, the barrier to teaching has lowered and many mediocre "teachers" have set up shop.
 Most of them will do more harm than good with their lack of teaching skills.
 Please be sure to only trust a professional teacher or you may be wasting your time and money.